Skip to content

 5. Incident Response Plan

 Your WISP must include written procedures for responding to security incidents.
 This plan must specify who is notified — including the IRS — what steps are taken to contain the breach, how affected clients are informed, and how the incident is documented.
-The IRS requires tax professionals to report data theft through the IRS Stakeholder Partnerships, Education and Communication (SPEC) channel and to notify their state tax agencies within required timeframes.
+The IRS requires tax professionals to report data theft through their IRS Stakeholder Liaison and to notify state tax agencies within required timeframes.
+Our incident response plan guide for tax practices details the notification sequence step by step.

 IRS WISP Compliance Checklist